st-user/ojm-drone-remote/README.md

    **NOTE**:

    When the environment variable 'USE_DRONE' is 'False', the bottom buttons become clickable but nothing happends in addition.
-   On the other hand, when the enviroment variable 'USE_DRONE' is 'True', the bottom buttons become clicable and Tello EDU takes off!
+   On the other hand, when the enviroment variable 'USE_DRONE' is 'True', the bottom buttons become clickable and Tello EDU takes off!

 # Using Docker

 In order to run 'ojm-drone-remote' on docker container easily, the repository contains Dockerfile.

-Especially you can deploy it to Google Colud's [Cloud Run](https://cloud.google.com/run/) out of the box.
+Especially you can deploy it to Google Cloud's [Cloud Run](https://cloud.google.com/run/) out of the box.

 Example: